• Overview

 Treating Couples: Surmounting Challenges

-Couples therapy presents complexity unlike any other form of therapy, and today's couples therapists need to address increasingly difficult situations.
+Couples therapy presents complexity unlike any other form of therapy, and today's therapists treating couples need to address increasingly difficult situations.
 Effective couples therapy requires clinicians to understand and address many relational challenges in an intimate context that can sometimes invite defensiveness and repetition of problematic patterns.
 In addition, the persistent stress of our socio-political-cultural contexts has been a strain on couples and therapists alike.

 Who Should Attend